minnuss/23-kinetic-loader/README.md

 # Kinetic Loader

-TITLE - Kinetic Loader
+TITLE - Kinetic Spinner Loader

-About - Element is moving infinitely in a loop like a kinetic element
+About - Element is moving infinitely in a loop like a kinetic spinner

 TECHNOLOGIES USED: